Evidence of Benefit

 |d = day; Rx = prescription; wk = week.|

 |Rx||Chantix||0.5 mg/d, d 1–3; 0.5 mg twice a d, d 4–7; then 1.0 mg twice a d through wk 12||Nausea, insomnia||Risk of toxicity greater in patients with impaired renal function|

 |Not tested in children and pregnant women|

 Although Zyban (bupropion HCl) is the only antidepressant approved by the FDA for smoking cessation, Prozac (fluoxetine HCl) has been shown to be effective.

 |Rx||Prozac||30–60 mg/d||Insomnia, dizziness, anorexia, sexual dysfunction, confusion||Limited data available on its use in combination with cognitive-behavioral therapy|

-- U.S. Department of Health and Human Services.: The Health Consequences of Smoking: A Report of the Surgeon General.
+- U.S. Department of Health and Human Services: The Health Consequences of Smoking: A Report of the Surgeon General.
 Atlanta, Ga: U.S. Department of Health and Human Services, CDC, National Center for Chronic Disease Prevention and Health Promotion, Office on Smoking and Health, 2004.
 Available online.
-Last accessed May 9, 2013.
+Last accessed January 30, 2015.

 - Anthonisen NR, Skeans MA, Wise RA, et al.: The effects of a smoking cessation intervention on 14.5-year mortality: a randomized clinical trial.
 Ann Intern Med 142 (4): 233-9, 2005.
 [PUBMED Abstract]